What Is The Best Age To Start Soccer?

 How old should my child be to play soccer?

 There is no set age that a child has to be in order to play soccer.
-As was stated above, children can start playing the game as young as age 3.
+Children can start playing the game as young as age 3.
 If your child shows interest in the game and wants to play, they can start playing at whatever age that desire arises.
 Typically, between the ages of 3-5 is a popular time to start playing, although the 6-11 age range is often the best age to truly learn the game.

 Can I teach my child soccer?